-scenarios we do not restrict ourselves to a particular instance of payoffs or reward models leaving those variables as parameters.
-Thus, we focus our study here on how to choose $p{\mathcal{A}}$ to have the probability of error bounded by ε for each of the reward models assuming that the payoffs have already been chosen by the master or are fixed exogenously.
-For settings where payoffs and reward models are a choice of the master, its utility can be easily maximized by choosing those parameters conveniently in Equation 2, as demonstrated in Section V.
+Appropriate strategies to carry out the computation with the desired probability of error under various scenarios are considered in this section.
+It is important to stress again that, in order to obtain a mechanism that is useful for any of those scenarios we do not restrict ourselves to a particular instance of payoffs or reward models leaving those variables as parameters.
+Thus, we focus our study here on how to choose p_A to have the probability of error bounded by ε for each of the reward models assuming that the payoffs have already been chosen by the master or are fixed exogenously.
+For settings where payoffs and reward models are a choice of the master, its utility can be easily maximized choosing those parameters conveniently in Equation 2, as demonstrated in Section 5.

 In order to design an efficient mechanism, the following issues must be taken into account.
 Although known, the worker-type distribution is assumed to be arbitrary.
 Likewise, the particular value of ε is arbitrary given that it is an input of the problem.
 Finally, although the priority is to obtain $P{wrong} \leq \varepsilon$, it is desirable to maximize the utility of the master under such restriction.
-Thus, the mechanism to choose $p{\mathcal{A}}$ is designed taking into account two scenarios that we name: guided rationals - when a specific behavior of rational workers $(p{\mathcal{C}})$ has to be enforced - and free rationals - otherwise.
-We analyze these scenarios in the following subsections.
-An explicit protocol implementing this mechanism is detailed in Algorithm 2.
+Thus, the mechanism to choose p_A is designed taking into account two scenarios that we name: guided rationals - when a specific behavior of rational workers (p_C) has to be enforced - and free rationals - otherwise.
+We analyze these scenarios in the following sections.
+An explicit protocol implementing this mechanism, is detailed in Algorithm 2.